wevans311082/cyberask_documentation/policies/hr/health-and-safety-in-it-operations-policy.md

 12. Contractors must provide method statements and risk assessments before undertaking work in IT areas.

 ## Roles and Responsibilities
-- **Health and Safety Officer:** Conduct risk assessments, provide training and ensure compliance with legislation.
+1. **Health and Safety Officer:** Conduct risk assessments, provide training and ensure compliance with legislation.
-- **Line Managers:** Implement safety measures, monitor adherence and rectify hazards promptly.
+2. **Line Managers:** Implement safety measures, monitor adherence and rectify hazards promptly.
-- **Employees and Contractors:** Follow safety procedures, complete assessments and report hazards or incidents.
+3. **Employees and Contractors:** Follow safety procedures, complete assessments and report hazards or incidents.
-- **Facilities Team:** Maintain physical infrastructure, fire safety systems and environmental controls.
+4. **Facilities Team:** Maintain physical infrastructure, fire safety systems and environmental controls.

 ## Accountable Roles and Decision Authority

-- **Policy Owner (HR Director):** Maintains this policy, coordinates updates, and ensures alignment with the Document Control Policy and Cyber Governance Policy.
+1. **Director:** Owns and maintains this policy, coordinates updates, and ensures alignment with the Cyber Governance Policy and Document Control Policy.
-- **Chief Information Security Officer (CISO):** Reviews people-related security risks and approves exceptions impacting information assets in line with the Information Security Policy.
+2. **Director (Risk Owner):** Reviews and approves exceptions, risk acceptances, and material control changes, documenting rationale in line with the Risk Management Policy.
-- **Risk and Compliance Committee:** Evaluates residual workforce risks and endorses major decisions consistent with the Risk Management Policy.
-- **Executive Leadership Team:** Approves strategic or resource-intensive changes in accordance with the Cyber Governance Policy.

-Exception requests must follow the exception management process described in the Cyber Governance Policy and all approvals must be recorded in accordance with the Document Control Policy.
+3. **Director (Service Owner):** Oversees day-to-day execution of this policy, vendor engagement, and customer communications when actions affect external parties.

 ## Compliance
 Failure to comply may result in disciplinary action and could lead to prosecution under health and safety legislation.
 Compliance with ISO/IEC 27001 control A.6 and NCSC CAF managing security risk objective is required.